My mother was born and raised in Stockholm, Sweden. When we were young, we teased her that her speaking sounded like she was singing.

 The fact that words have long and short aspects help add to the Swedish “sing-song” feel to the language because Swedish has an up and down, long and short rhythm with the long and short vowel combinations.

 The Swedish language has two accents.
-One accent is called acute tone accent, and the other is the grave tone accent.
+One accent is called acute tone, and the other is the grave tone.
 You can compare this to Chinese and some Asian languages that also use tones.

 The Swedish language uses a grave tone accent for two-syllable or more words.
 In the first syllable, the accent will go up and then fall, and the send syllable also goes up a bit but not as high as the first syllable and then falls again.
 Because the word accent is stressed, it adds to the sing-song quality of the Swedish language.

 The words stress also help other Swedes to understand your Swedish – as this is how Swedes speak.
-It is also what adds a kind of sing-song quality to the overall Swedish language.
+It also adds a kind of sing-song quality to the Swedish language.

-Another thing I have noticed many Swedes do when speaking or emphasizing words is that they will give a short blow in as an extra emphasis.
+Another thing I have noticed many Swedes do when speaking or emphasizing words is they will give a short blow-in as an extra emphasis.
 If you watch a Swedish person speak, you will see the short blowing in quite a bit when speaking or when they will emphasize a word.